dequelabs/axe-devtools-html-api-examples/Node/axeTestcafe/README.md

 ### AxeTestCafe#include(selector: string | string[])

-Adds a CSS selector to the list of elements to include in analysis
+Adds a CSS selector to the list of elements to include in analysis.

 ```js
 await new axeTestCafe().include("#content").analyze(t);